Motivation

 Where We Are

-We released our first film in the series, The GamePlan: Managing On Field Cervical Spine Injuries, in June 2020, followed by The GamePlan: Sideline Assessment for Suspected Concussion in 2022, and are currently in production on the third film, which focuses on head and spine injuries stemming from equestrian accidents.
+We released our first film in the series, The GamePlan: Managing On Field Cervical Spine Injuries, in June 2020, followed by The GamePlan: Sideline Assessment for Suspected Concussion in 2022 and The GamePlan: Equestrian Safety Film Series in 2026.
 We’re also reviewing topics for potential coverage in future films.
 Information on our work around spine injury in sport can be found here.

 Partners